HPCL/easy-parallel-graph/README.md

 ### Power and Energy
 If you want to build for power measurement, you may use `power/build-power.sh` Run the experiments and monitor power using `experiment/run-power.sh`.
 Requires root permissions.
-Below are some relevant scripts.

-## "Easy Parallel Graph" Approach
-`experiment/gen-datasets.sh` This script generates the dataset based on the Graph500 specification and executable, then converts the data into the correct formats for GAP, GraphBIG, and GraphMat.
-It requires GraphMat and Graph500 repositories to be built and their paths set as variables in the script. usage: `gen-datasets.sh <S>` where 2^S is the number of vertices.

-`experiment/run-experiment.sh` This script takes no arguments, but several variables must be set inside of it.
-It also expects `gen-datasets.sh` has been run at the given scale.
-There are comments inside this script on how to get each system built.
-usage: `run-experiment <S> <num-threads>`

 ## Other Scripts
 `graphalytics/get-graphalytics.sh`: This script gathers, installs, and runs various